-CT Scans are non-invasive X-ray tests that produce cross-sectional images of the body.
+CT Scans are non-invasive X-ray tests that produce cross-sectional imaging of the body.

 CT Scans provide a highly-detailed look at many different parts (slices) of the body and are frequently used to evaluate the brain, neck, spine, chest, abdomen, pelvis, and sinuses.
 People often have CT scans to further look at an abnormality seen on another test, such as an X-ray, or an ultrasound, or to check for specific symptoms such as pain or dizziness.
 People with cancer may have a CT Scan to look for the spread of disease.